 If you choose a zero-depreciation add-on cover with your two-wheeler insurance policy, you can benefit from the following advantages:

-• The value of a zero depreciation cover is added to the value of a standard cover.
+- The value of a zero-depreciation cover gets added to the value of a standard cover.

-• Depreciation is not considered during the claim settlement process for insured parts of the two-wheeler.
+- Insurer will not consider the depreciation during the claim settlement process for the insured parts of the two-wheeler.

-Zero depreciation is an optional bonus (add-on) that can be obtained by paying a higher premium.
+Zero-depreciation is optional.
+You can get this add-on by paying a higher premium.
 The premiums are determined by the type of vehicle, location, and age of the vehicle.
 In most cases, the zero-depreciation cover is not included in a regular two-wheeler insurance policy.

 Yes, many insurance companies offer you a grace period to renew your policy without losing the benefits even after the policy expires.

 A grace period is a buffer time provided by the insurers to allow you to renew your two-wheeler insurance before it expires.
 The grace period varies depending on the insurer and the nature of the policy.
-This period is defined in the policy's terms and conditions, and it generally ranges from 15 days to 90 days.
+You can read the specifications in the policy's terms and conditions.
+Generally, the grace period ranges from 15 days to 90 days.
 This period prevents any lapse of policy benefits.

 No. A grace period is an additional duration offered by insurers to renew your two-wheeler insurance before the policy expires.
-During this period, one can compare policies and choose a better policy that suits one the best or renew the existing policy before its benefits lapse.
+During this period, one can compare policies and choose a better policy that suits one the best.
+You can also renew the existing policy before its benefits lapse.
 You cannot make any claims during this period.